Our craft workshops

 These are some of the most frequent questions from our clients and workshop users.
 If you cannot find an answer to your question here, contact us through our form or WhatsApp

-Where are the workshops held?
-The workshops are at Calle de la Magdalena 29, 250 meters from our store.
-A few days before the session we send a reminder email with essential information to all registered people.
+The workshops are held at Calle de la Magdalena 29, 250 meters from our store.
+A few days before the session, we send a reminder email with essential information to all registered participants.

-The reservation is made through our website, paying an advance payment of €35.
-The rest is paid on the day of the session.
+First, you book through our website, paying a €35 deposit.
+The remainder is paid on the day of the session.

 Anyone who can dedicate 4 hours straight to delicate manual work can participate.
 Children under 12 years of age must always be accompanied by an adult.
 In the event that a child+companion works on the same piece, a single place is charged.
 If each person wants to work on their own creation, the little one pays half (to benefit the family economy).